miseeger/NBean/README.md

 ## Bean Validation using the Validator

-NBean contains a Validator class which is based on a LINQ micro rule engine that makes it possible to validate a Bean against a set of defined rules.
-One Rule is represented by an instance of a BeanRule object.
+NBean contains a  `Validator` class which is based on a LINQ micro rule engine that makes it possible to validate a Bean against a set of defined rules.
+A rule is represented by an instance of a `BeanRule` object.

 ```csharp
 var firstRule = new BeanRule()